lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/03-Burger-restaurant/README.md

 # => ["bread", "steak", "ketchup", "onions", "bread"]
 ```

-Clients can choose from the menu which elements they want in their burgers:
+Customers can choose from the menu which elements they want in their burgers:

 ![Burger Restaurant Menu](https://raw.githubusercontent.com/lewagon/fullstack-images/master/ruby/burger-restaurant-menu.svg?sanitize=true)

 This means the burger method can only be called with arguments that are included in the lists above.
-However, our clients, when they order, can specify custom needs about the **main ingredient**, like the cooking they want for their steak, if they want a bigger portion, or more salt.
+However, our customers, when they order, can specify custom needs about the **main ingredient**, like the cooking they want for their steak, if they want a bigger portion, or more salt.

 Our method is not able to receive this kind of special demands right now, so we need to rework it a bit.